Today, I want to share something critical to survival…

 You’re guaranteed to lose lots of water through sweat.

-While there’s only a slim chance of finding enough water to replenish the amount you lost.
+While there’s only a slim chance of finding enough water to replenish your lost amount.

 That’s what I call a sucker’s bet.